Practitioners' Perspectives on Designing Data Visualizations for the General Public: Findings

-We asked practitioners whether they were involved in creating COVID-19 visualizations and, if so, to share their experiences during that time.
-One of the most common responses was that the time was extremely fast-paced and chaotic, as readers were expecting daily up-to-date graphics: \textit{``The only time in my career before COVID when we had data at the moment where there was also interest in data, people were looking for it, was election nights.
+Interviewees acknowledged the importance of compelling data visualizations for public communication, particularly for topics with a high societal impact, such as COVID-19 or climate change, where much of the argumentation is based on or informed by data: \textit{``If we add more climate change data into a repository, it's not going to do anything.
+But if we can more effectively communicate to leaders, individuals, stakeholders, that's how we start to move the needle forward.''} (Vis-Company).
+Visualization and dashboard development during the COVID-19 pandemic was described as extremely fast-paced and chaotic, as readers were expecting daily up-to-date graphics: \textit{``The only time in my career before COVID when we had data at the moment where there was also interest in data, people were looking for it, was election nights.
 With COVID, every day was kind of election day. [...]
-Until then, we spent weeks and months on projects and then struggled to get attention to the projects we found important or interesting.
-And after, people looked for us.''} (Freelancer-4).
-With several participants starting data visualization social media accounts during the pandemic, they stressed that the importance of data visualizations in public communication has since increased: \textit{``The pandemic changed people's point of view of the importance of data and data visualization that suddenly, like even in the US, you know, the president showing graphs on just like pieces of paper during these big interviews.''} (Vis-Company).
-Participants also mentioned the frequently changing conditions and focus of public interest as a challenge, with some adapting content according to what was most important to communicate to society at a certain time and according to common misconceptions.
-Practitioners also reported on the issue of communicating with COVID-19 skeptics who would not trust the data but instead be very prominent in the comments, claiming that COVID-19 is not real.
+Until then, we spent weeks and months on projects and then struggled to get attention.''} (Freelancer-4).
+One biomedical researcher described how the urgency of the pandemic led him to open a data visualization social media channel to share results directly with the public, contrasting this immediacy with the slow pace of journal publications.
+The pandemic was also said to have brought lasting changes, raising the public profile of data visualization and prompting several practitioners to launch social media accounts to meet growing interest: \textit{``The pandemic changed people's point of view of the importance of data and data visualization.''} (Vis-Company).